ekomsSavior/Spam-Jam/README.md

 🔹 5.
 Quit

-✅ Scanning gives you full control — filter by name, RSSI, and more.
+✅ Scanning gives you full control — filter by name, RSSI, Scan in sequence and more.

 ✅ Saved bots are written to mesh_nodes.txt with MAC, name, RSSI, and timestamp.